simonw/sqlite-generate/README.md

 By default each table will contain between 0 and 2 foreign key columns to other tables.
 You can control this using the `--fks` option, with either a single number or a range:

     sqlite-generate data.db --columns=20 --fks=5,15

+Each table will have a single primary key column called `id`.
+You can use the `--pks=` option to change the number of primary key columns on each table.
+Drop it to 0 to generate [rowid tables](https://www.sqlite.org/rowidtable.html).
+Increase it above 1 to generate tables with compound primary keys.
+Or use a range to get a random selection of different primary key layouts:

+    sqlite-generate data.db --pks=0,2

 To configure [SQLite full-text search](https://www.sqlite.org/fts5.html) for all columns of type text, use `--fts`: